 Chick-fil-A, one of the most recognizable restaurant brands in America, scored just 65/100 with only 2 out of 12 AI mentions across ChatGPT, Gemini, and Perplexity.

 Why?
-Because brand recognition on Google doesn't transfer to AI engines that can't access Google's data.
+Because brand recognition on Google does not automatically transfer to AI engines that build answers from different source sets.

 BrightLocal's 2025 consumer search behavior study found that 40% of consumers now use generative AI when searching.
 Only 3% consider an AI platform their default for local searches, but that number is going to grow fast.
 The businesses that figure out multi-engine visibility now will own the channel before their competitors even realize it exists.